 May 14, 2021

-How StateRAMP Can Help CSPs Win Business with State and Local Agencies
+How StateRAMP Can Help CSPs Win Business

 StateRAMP is a new nonprofit organization that helps state and local agencies verify that Cloud Service Providers (CSPs) meet a standardized set of cybersecurity requirements.
 Becoming an Authorized StateRAMP Vendor can be a great way for CSPs to win business with state and local governments.
 And over time, it is likely to become a prerequisite for doing business with these organizations.

 In this blog post, we’ll answer some of the key questions you need to know about StateRAMP and what you need to do to become an Authorized StateRAMP Vendor.

 What is StateRAMP?

 Here are some of the most important things to know about StateRAMP:

 - It is a nonprofit organization founded in 2020, with the goal of providing a standardized approach to ensuring that CSPs meet the cybersecurity standards required for doing business with state and local agencies.

 - Modeled after the FedRAMP approach used to validate that CSPs offering services to Federal agencies meet required cybersecurity standards.
 Extends FedRAMP benefits to CSPs targeting state and local government agencies.